 - A passport valid for at least 6 months.

-The following documents are also required for your visa interview, but will be provided by the IEP office:
+The following document is also required for your visa interview, but will be provided by the IEP office:

 - Proof of financial ability to cover the cost of tuition and living expenses.

-4. Apply for housing (dormitory style with 100 Meal Plan) and confirm your arrival.
+- Apply for housing (apartment style, double occupancy with 95 Meal Plan) and confirm your arrival.
 These items will be sent via email after acceptance to the IEP.